-Law 900.1 - DISABILITY LAW – Professor Leona Green
+Law 900.1 - CULTURE AND DISPUTING – Professor Lawrence Schlam

-Law 900.3 - TAX POLICY – Professor Dan Schneider
+Law 900.3 - CHILDREN AND IMMIGRATION – Professor Anita Maddali

-In addition to the four seminars above, the following seminars from the NIU Department of Political Science are cross-listed in the College of Law.
-This means you can sign up for them as a law school course in MyNiu and they will automatically count toward the 90 hours required for a law degree (subject to the limit that students may count only 6 hours of non-law courses toward the J.D. degree).
+In addition to the four seminars listed above, the following seminar from the NIU Department of Political Science is cross-listed in the College of Law.
+This means you can sign up for it as a law school course in MyNiu and it will automatically count toward the 90 hours required for a law degree (subject to the limit that students may count only 6 hours of non-law courses toward the J.D. degree).
 Moreover, cross-listed seminars will satisfy the College of Law upper-division writing requirement only with the approval of the seminar instructor and the Associate Dean of the College of Law.

-Law 900.5 - U.S. Regulatory Politics in Comparative Perspective – Professor Brendon Swedlow, NIU Dep’t of Political Science
+Law 900.5 - Topics in Public Law: Judicial Policymaking and US Legal Institutions in Comparative Perspective – Professor Brendon Swedlow, NIU Department of Political Science